Nagasaki45/how-to-make-cpp-faster/README.md

 ## "But this is not python"

-Is it is!
+Yes it is!
 That's true that your code will start to call lower level routines in lower level and faster languages.
 But as a user, who cares?

 ## Some context